-The Bissell PowerEdge has a 20-foot power cord, longer than most corded stick vacs.
-Still, some owners say that's too short, making it necessary to relocate the cord several times in the midst of a larger cleaning job.
+The Bissell PowerEdge has a 20-foot power cord, which some owners say makes it necessary to relocate the cord several times in the midst of a larger cleaning job.
 It also doesn't have any attachments, like a crevice or upholstery tool.
-That said, the V-shape of the nozzle creates two pointed ends on either side, which tuck easily into corners and crevices.
-This is actually more convenient than dealing with switching attachments in and out.
+However, the V-shape of the nozzle creates two pointed ends on either side, which tuck easily into corners and crevices.
+Many say that is actually more convenient than dealing with switching attachments in and out.

-If noise is a major issue for you and you don't mind spending a bit more money, the Hoover Corded Cyclonic Stick Vacuum, SH20030 ($80) is another option among corded stick vacuums.
+If maneuverability is a priority and you don't mind spending a bit more money, the Hoover Corded Cyclonic Stick Vacuum (Est. $80) is another good option among corded stick vacuums.
 Like the Bissell PowerEdge, the Hoover Corded Cyclonic has a 20-foot power cord, though it's slightly heavier at 8.8-pounds.
 It also doesn't have attachments, and it lacks the Bissell's V-shaped nozzle.
-That said, it does have a swiveling handle to make it easier to maneuver around chair legs and other pieces of furniture, and the handle reclines and folds down compactly for easy storage.
+However, its swiveling handle makes it extremely maneuverable around furniture and chair legs and it reclines almost flat to reach under beds and other tight spaces.
+The handle folds down compactly for easy storage.

-The Hoover, on the other hand, has a powered brush roll for use on carpets, and it performs pretty well compared to some stick vacuums on carpeted floors.
-It's best on low-pile carpets and area rugs, but owners say it's adequate for occasional carpet use overall.
+The Hoover has a powered brush roll for use on carpets.
+Owners say it performs pretty well compared to some stick vacuums on carpeted floors, especially on low-pile carpets and area rugs.

-The Eureka Easy Clean II works well on bare floors, low-pile carpets and area rugs, and it's a decent performer for picking up pet hair, as well.
-The Easy Clean II has a washable filter that rarely needs replacing if it's cleaned regularly -- most owners suggest doing so after each use for the longest life span.
+The Eureka Easy Clean works well on bare floors, low-pile carpets and area rugs, and it's a decent performer for picking up pet hair, as well, reviewers say.
+The Easy Clean has a washable filter that rarely needs replacing if it's cleaned regularly -- most owners suggest doing so after each use for the longest life span.

-One alternative, the Dirt Devil Simpli-Stik Lightweight Corded Stick Vac SD20000RED ($30) , weighs just 3.8 pounds and has a slightly longer, 16-foot power cord that many owners say suits their needs.
-Like the Eureka Easy Clean II, it converts to a hand vac by simply removing the handle for above-the-floor cleaning duties, such as removing crumbs from a coffee table or end table.
-It too has a washable filter.
+Another basic, very inexpensive stick vacuum is the Dirt Devil Simpli-Stik (Est. $20).
+It weighs just 3.8 pounds and has a slightly longer, 16-foot power cord that many owners say is fine for most of their small cleanups.
+Like the Eureka Easy Clean, remove the handle and the Simpli-Stik converts to a hand vac for above-the-floor cleaning duties such as removing crumbs from furniture.
+It also has a washable filter.

-With similar cord lengths and the ability to convert to a hand vacuum, the major differences between the Eureka Easy Clean II and the Dirt Devil Simpli-Stik are performance and durability.
-For about $10 more, opting for the Eureka gives you proven reliability, better edge- and floor-cleaning capabilities, and better pet hair removal.
-That said, if you're looking for the most basic, simplistic stick vac for a small space, the Dirt Devil Simpli-Stik may be adequate for your needs and in the right price range.
+With similar cord lengths and the ability to convert to a hand vacuum, the major differences between the Eureka Easy Clean and the Dirt Devil Simpli-Stik are performance and durability.
+For about $10 to $15 more, opting for the Eureka offers proven reliability, better edge- and floor-cleaning capabilities, and better pet hair removal.
+That said, if you're looking for the most basic stick vac for a small space, the Dirt Devil Simpli-Stik might be adequate for your needs and the price for features can't be beat.